RolandChristensen/developer-journal/_posts/2024-08-20-git-and-github-source-control.md

 `git status` will tell you if you are up to date with 'origin/main' or not.
 If not, you will need to ***pull*** or ***fetch***.

 Keeping your local repository up-to-date is critical to avoid overwriting someone elses work.
-If you have well defined quality gates employed to prevent merging code that has not been thouroughly tested, you should usually not be worried to get the latest state of the main branch.
+If you have well defined quality gates employed to prevent merging code that has not been thoroughly tested, you should usually not be worried to get the latest state of the main branch.

 If you are not worried about the current state of your remote main branch, follow the directions below.
 1. `git status` to verify you are on the main branch.
 If not, `git checkout main`.